juanerolon/blackjack_console/README.md

 This is a demo project that implements the Casino game Blackjack using a Unix console interface.

+Note: My initial (but deprecated) development repository is available at: https://github.com/juanerolon/old_blackjack_dev).
+This old repo contains earlier ideas and commits to the project.

 ## Classes and modules:

 - `deck.py` : Defines a 52-card playing deck for use in card games like Blackjack.
 Contains methods creating the deck representation, how cards are drawn and randomly shuffled.